arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedAzurePreviewPortal/HOL.md

 	_Syncing the changes in the server_

 1. When the syncing is complete, go to the Azure portal.
 Open your pinned team project part.
 Within one minute, you should see that your commit has been automatically deployed.
+Click your web site name in **Latest Build** part.
+This will display details of the website.

 	![Checking the status of the team project](Images/checking-the-status-of-the-team-project.png?raw=true)

 	_Checking the status of the team project_

-1. Click your web site name in **Latest Build** part.
-This will display details of the website.
+1. In the Website blade, click the **Browse** command, to go to the deployed website.

 	![Website blade](Images/latest-build-details.png?raw=true)

 	_Website blade_

-1. In this blade, click the **Browse** command, to go to the deployed website.
+1. Verify the deployed site.

 	![Browsing the deployed Site](Images/browsing-the-deployed-site.png?raw=true)